 This is devastating news whenever it happens.
 Apart from the cost of a license, hemp production is extremely labor-intensive.
 Newcomers to the industry must spend tens of thousands of dollars on new equipment and retrofits.

 Growing the crop is potentially lucrative as at least 80% of hemp grown in America is for the CBD industry.
 Curiously, the Farm Bill of 2018 did not legalize CBD or any other cannabinoids.
 Nonetheless, it is sold in the vast majority of states.
 Now, let’s find out more about where industrial hemp is legal.

 In What States Is It Legal to Grow Hemp?

 By early 2020, industrial hemp farming was legal throughout the United States, except in Mississippi and Idaho.
 However, in June 2020, Mississippi lawmakers voted to legalize the crop in the state.
 This meant Idaho was the sole standout.

 After a lengthy battle, proponents of hemp in Idaho finally achieved ‘victory’ in April 2021.
 Governor Brad Little signed H.B.
 126 into law.
 This legislation legalizes the production, processing, research, and transportation of industrial hemp.
 As is the case in most states, Idaho farmers must follow the USDA’s final rule on hemp.
 The most important consideration is that the hemp can’t exceed a THC level of 0.3%.

 Therefore, the answer to the question ‘can you grow hemp in the U.S.?’ is finally ‘yes.’
 It is now legal to grow industrial hemp in all 50 states.
-However, in Idaho, at least, farmers will likely have to wait until 2022 to proceed.

 The Farm Bill relates specifically to commercial hemp growing.
 Therefore, it begs the question: Are you allowed to grow hemp at home?